Strategy Driven Sustainable Organization Growth and Profitability

 Strategic decisions are among the main means through which management choices are actually realized.
 They are difficult or expensive to reverse because they substantially alter (and irrevocably so in the short run) the relationships between the decision makers' organization and customers, competitors, etc. The decision's outcomes are usually contingent on effects - the behavior of other actors affected by the decisions and outcomes.
 These recursive relationships between decisions, decision outcomes, and effects on other actors' behavior make strategic decisions messier and more complex than operations decisions.

 Strategy implementation is one of three co-incident processes involves in the strategy management.
-Strategy implementation provides the connecting loop between formulation and execution and control; Strategy implementation is key to any organization's survival; and requires the collaboration of everyone inside the organization, and on many occasions parties outside the organization.
-It is the responsibility of top, middle and lower/line managers focused on the creation of new strategic assets (capabilities and core competencies) and/or enhancing and strengthen existing strategic assets in order for the organization to maintain its ability to achieve future outcomes.
+Strategy implementation provides the connecting loop between formulation and execution and control; Strategy implementation is key to any organization's survival and growth; and requires the collaboration of everyone inside the organization, and on many occasions parties outside the organization.

 Factors Supporting Effective Strategy Implementation